 اللَّهُ نَزَّلَ أَحْسَنَ الْحَدِيثِ كِتَابًا مُتَشَابِهًا مَثَانِيَ تَقْشَعِرُّ مِنْهُ جُلُودُ الَّذِينَ يَخْشَوْنَ رَبَّهُمْ ثُمَّ تَلِينُ جُلُودُهُمْ وَقُلُوبُهُمْ إِلَىٰ ذِكْرِ اللَّهِ ذَٰلِكَ هُدَى اللَّهِ يَهْدِي بِهِ مَنْ يَشَاءُ وَمَنْ يُضْلِلِ اللَّهُ فَمَا لَهُ مِنْ هَادٍ

-By being consistent with no contradictions this gives the reader of the Quran certainty that all the information one needs to render a judgement can be found in this one book.
-Consider if the Quran was inconsistent, in such a scenerio if there was some claim made or ruling rendered there is always going to be an element of doubt what if I don’t have the full picture, what if there is context missing, or what if this verse no longer applies.
+By being consistent with no contradictions, this gives the reader of the Quran certainty that all the information one needs to render a judgment can be found in this one book.
+Consider if the Quran was inconsistent, in such a scenario, if there was some claim made or ruling rendered, there is always going to be an element of doubt; what if I don’t have the full picture, what if there is context missing, or what if this verse no longer applies.

 [39:29] GOD cites the example of a man who deals with disputing partners (Hadith), compared to a man who deals with only one consistent source (Quran).
 Are they the same?
 Praise be to GOD; most of them do not know.